samuelvary1/sam-vary-portfolio/docs/recipes/README.md

 This guide explains how to add new recipes to the **sam-vary-portfolio** website.

----

-## 1️⃣ Create the YAML File

-Each recipe is defined as a `.yml` file using the standard format:

-# 🥘 Adding a New Recipe

-This guide explains how to add new recipes to the **sam-vary-portfolio** website.

 ## 1️⃣ Create the YAML File

 Each recipe is defined as a `.yml` file using the standard format: